-Most physicians in other Canadian provinces and territories (except Quebec) will bill their own provincial health plan for services provided if you present your valid B.C.
-CareCard or BC Services Card.
-The provinces recover the funding monthly between each other.
+Most physicians in other Canadian provinces and territories (except Quebec) will bill their own provincial/territorial health plan for services provided if you present your valid BC Services Card.
+The provinces/territories recover the funding monthly between each other.

-B.C. residents are strongly advised to purchase additional health insurance when travelling to other Canadian provinces to cover the cost of services not included in the reciprocal agreement between provinces.
+B.C. residents are strongly advised to purchase additional health insurance when travelling to other Canadian provinces/territories to cover the cost of services not included in the reciprocal agreement between the provinces/territories.

 The cost of medical care outside Canada can be much higher than the amounts payable by MSP and extended health care plans.
 For complete protection, additional medical insurance should be purchased from a private insurance company, even if you only plan to leave the country for a day.
 Check the exclusions and limitations of your private insurance policy carefully to ensure that the policy meets your personal needs.

-Provincial coverage for medically necessary COVID-19 medical services is provided; however, the coverage limits payment for the COVID-19 laboratory test and general physician visit, outside Canada, to a maximum payment of $75.00, in Canadian funds.
+Provincial coverage for medically necessary COVID-19 services may be available; however, coverage for the COVID-19 laboratory test and general physician visit is limited, outside Canada, to a maximum payment of $75.00, in Canadian funds.

-If you have extended health benefits through your employer you should contact them to determine the policy provisions prior to purchasing additional medical insurance.
+If you have extended health benefits please contact your insurer to determine the policy provisions or consider purchasing additional medical travel insurance.